manimino/ducks/README.md

 ## How it works

-For every attribute in FilterBox, it holds a dict that maps each unique value to the set of objects with that value.
+For each attribute in the FilterBox, it holds a dict that maps every unique value to the set of objects with that value.

 This is the rough idea of the data structure:
 ```